Victim Assistance and Rights / Victims of Crime / Victim Services

 Office of Victims’ Rights Ombudsman – a crime victim may file a complaint against any employee of the Department of Justice who violated or failed to provide the rights established under the Crime Victims’ Rights Act of 2004, 18 U.S.C. § 3771.
 The Department of Justice has established the Office of the Victims' Rights Ombudsman to receive and investigate complaints filed by crime victims against its employees, and has implemented Procedures to Promote Compliance with Crime Victims' Rights Obligations, 28 C.F.R. § 45.10, Washington, DC.

 Training and Technical Assistance Center – assists victim service providers, advocates, and allied professionals in learning new skills and adopting best practices to enhance their continued success in providing quality victim services, Fairfax, VA.
-Fact sheet.
+Review fact sheet.

 U.S. Resource Map of Crime Victim Services & Information – allows access to state-specific: organizations that provide services to crime victims; contact information for crime victims' assistance and compensation programs; conference and events; victims' right statutes, tribal laws, constitutional amendments, court rules, administrative code provisions, and case summaries of related court decisions; Victim Information and Notification Everyday (VINE) resources; and contact information to report crime victims' rights violations.